HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

 White Box Testing also known as Clear Box Testing, Open Box Testing, or Glass Box Testing.
 It is a testing technique in which the tester knows the internal structure, code, and logic of the software being tested.
 This method is focused on the internal workings of an application, verifying that the code is functioning as expected.

 ### **<br/>Define Black box testing**
+Black box also called behavioral testing, focuses on the functional requirements of the software.
+It enables the software engineer to derive sets of input conditions that will fully exercise all functional requirements for a program.
+Black-box testing attempts to find errors in the following categories:<br/>
+  - Incorrect or missing functions,
+  - Interface errors,
+  - Errors in data structures or external database access.
+  - Behavior or performance errors,
+  - Initialization and termination errors.

 ### **<br/>Alpha testing**